 Aussie Pool Covers clearly sells pool covers but what if they decide to expand into pool umbrellas, pool accessories?

-3. Don’t pick a name that is too obscure
+3. Don’t pick a business name that is too obscure

 Obscure names and words may be difficult to spell or pronounce and you may find you need a huge marketing budget and effort to get it out and known in the market like Xerox and Google.